 First up, the cover.
 Wow.
 As soon as I saw this I stared at it for a good five minutes, just scared to see what the issue was going to be all about!
 This certainly is a powerful image, and suprisingly does (in some ways) link to the contents of the issue which is always a bonus.
 Cover and interior artist Andy Kubert certainly has delivered with this incredible artwork.
 The shading lines have a very retro vibe to it, which I adore.
 Brad Anderson has showcased the darkness of Darkseid (pun intended) is brought out perfectly against the bold and bright colours of Superman’s battle torn suit.
 I love it.

-This issue is incredibly thought provoking.
+Up In The Sky #5 is incredibly thought provoking.
 Superman desperately seeks the advice and help of one you’d least expect, the mighty Darkseid.
 Superman sacrifices and bends one of his own rules in order to get answers to lead to Alice’s safe return home.
 As Darkseid tests him further, he reaches boiling point and refuses to adhere to his demands.
 It’s just so unexpected of Superman to seek the help of one of his enemies, especially Darkseid.
 I was a little shocked as to why, but also what he was doing in order to get this information.

 Tom King’s writing is phenomenal as expected.
 What I love about this issue is the fact that we tap into Superman’s fantasy, his ideal world.
 I mean we know what that is, but it’s not often we get to see what it’s like for him having such a huge responsibility, it shows how much he really has on his plate and that he rarely gets time to himself and for his family.
 His fantasy is simple and basic, but so important to him and actually to us.
 What I love about it, is that it seems like the polar opposite of what a lot of peoples fantasies actually are, and most definitely what people take for granted.
 People have these things, yet still dream to have more – perhaps having powers like Superman.